 Ralph E. Simmons Wildlife Management Area

-Ralph E. Simmons Memorial WMA consists of more than 3,000 acres along nearly 7 miles of the St. Marys River in northern Nassau County.
+Ralph E. Simmons Memorial Wildlife Management Area (WMA) consists of more than 3,000 acres along nearly seven miles of the St. Marys River in northern Nassau County.
 On the area are excellent examples of a number of natural communities, including longleaf pine/wiregrass, seepage slopes, herb bogs and ravine forests.
-These communities contain a variety of rare plants, including orchids and pitcher plants, and are home to white-tailed deer, wild turkey, bobcat, gopher tortoise, and otter.
+These communities contain a variety of rare plants, including orchids and pitcher plants, and are home to white-tailed deer, wild turkey, bobcat, gopher tortoise and otter.
 The Ralph Simmons State Forest is part of the Great Florida Birding and Wildlife Trail.

 The area has produced some high quality deer at times and squirrel hunting along the river bottom swamps can be good in the fall.
 During hunting periods, public access is restricted to those individuals with valid quota hunt permits, except during the mobility-impaired general gun hunt when two non-disabled helpers may accompany a mobility-impaired quota permit holder.
 During periods open to hunting, hunters in possession of a quota permit may camp in designated campgrounds.
 During periods closed to hunting, camping in the designated group campground is allowed by permit from the Florida Forest Service, (904) 845-3597.